connectrpc/connect-python/docs/errors.md

 ## Error handling in interceptors

 Interceptors can catch and transform errors.
-This is useful for adding context, converting error types, or implementing retry logic:
+This is useful for adding context, converting error types, or implementing retry logic.
+For more details on interceptors, see the [interceptors documentation](interceptors.md):

 === "ASGI"